 Compared to other European capitals, Brussels may be a quite smaller city, however that doesn’t stop it from being the center for a number of architectural wonders and heritage sites.
 As a significant center of Art Nouveau and home to prominent architects who took important roles in creating the ornate style, it would come as no surprise that the capital hosts its fair share of beautiful Art Nouveau buildings.
-So when you find yourself wandering around the streets of Brussels, keep your eyes open wide for these special architectural gems called the Art Nouveau houses of Brussels, as the most important ones among the architecture types you can expect to find in Brussels.
-So drop your bags at the hotel once you hop-off your taxi transport and start exploring.

 Brussels is the Art Nouveau capital of the world, and one man made this the case.
 A young enthusiast named Victor Horta, tired of the eclectic historical styles his peers kept looking back in the past, established an architectural movement that would define the end of the 19th and beginning of the 20th century.
 Hand in hand with compatriots Paul Hankar and Paul Saintenoy, Belgium’s most famous architect has left many treasures scattered throughout the heart of Europe, including four townhouses today listed as UNESCO World Heritage Sites.